 The Save As Offline Service Definition pane appears.

 - Fill in the information on the General tab of the Save As Offline Service Definition pane.

-- Keep or change the name of the locator in the Name text box, which is automatically populated with the name of the locator, but you can change the name.
+- Keep or change the name of the locator in the Name text box, which is automatically populated.

-- Under Location, for Portal Folder, optionally provide a portal folder name to specify an existing folder or a new folder.
+- Under Location, for Portal Folder, optionally provide a name of an existing portal folder or a new folder.

-By default, the locator is stored at the root level of your portal content.
+By default, the locator is stored at the root level of the portal content.

-- For Server Folder, optionally provide a server folder name to specify an existing folder or a new folder.
+- For Server Folder, optionally provide a name of an existing server folder or a new folder.

 By default, the hosted service is stored in the root folder of the server.

-- Under Finish Staging, click Analyze to identify potential issues or limitations.
+- Under Finish Staging, click Analyze to review for problems.

-The Messages tab displays errors and warnings raised by the analysis.
-Right-click a message to get more information, access the associated help topic, or access suggested fixes.
+Errors and warnings are listed on the Messages tab.
+Right-click a message to open its help topic or take corrective action in the software.
 Errors must be resolved before you can save the service definition.
 Resolving warnings is recommended but not required.